michaeljlang/GoetheScraper/README.md

     Fecha:

-6) links.txt: A text file containing all the links to the articles in Spanish.
+6) *links.txt* - A text file containing all the links to the articles in Spanish.
 The links to the German articles are generated within the code by altering the Spanish url.

 The articles_{language}.json files allow for the articles to be easily loaded into Python, while the articles_{language}.txt files are intended to be aligned as is.